petitnau/algorand-vaults/README.md

     glob.request_time = curr_round
 }
 ```
-The `withdraw` function can only be called by the creator, and only while the contract is in state `waiting` (waiting for a withdrawal request)
+The `withdraw` function can only be called by the creator, and only while the contract is in state waiting for a withdrawal request.
+The function body saves the values of the parameters and the current round in the contract state.
+The precondition `@gstate waiting->requested` also ensures that the next state will be `requested`.

-To call it, the creator must pass the amount that they wants to withdraw, and the address where the withdrawn funds will be sent.
-The contract will then save those parameters, as well as the current round, into its global state, while also putting the contract into the `requested` state (A withdrawal request has been made).

 ## Finalizing a request